perseas/Pyrseas/docs/foreign.rst

 Foreign Table
 -------------

-:class:`ForeignTable` is derived from :class:`~pyrseas.table.Table`
+:class:`ForeignTable` is derived from :class:`DbObjectWithOptions` and
-and represents a `PostgreSQL foreign table
+:class:`~pyrseas.dbobject.table.Table`.
+It represents a `PostgreSQL foreign table
 <http://www.postgresql.org/docs/current/static/sql-createforeigntable.html>`_
 (available on PostgreSQL 9.1 or later).